swiftlang/swift/docs/LibraryEvolution.rst

 Code within this context must be treated as if the containing library were just a normal dependency.

-A publicly inlineable function still has a public symbol, which may be used when the function is referenced from a client rather than called.
+A versioned inlineable function still has an exported symbol in the library binary, which may be used when the function is referenced from a client rather than called.
 This version of the function is not subject to the same restrictions as the version that may be inlined, and so it may be desirable to compile a function twice: once for inlining, once for maximum performance.

 Local Availability Contexts